 If using mechanical or crimp-type line set connections, follow crimp tool manufacturer's instructions.
+Mechanical fittings are only permitted if approved for field installation by the supplier.

-NOTE: Should the use of mechanical fittings cause failure of the fittings or failure of the equipment, such would not be covered under the equipment limited warranty.
+NOTE: Failure of the fittings or failure of the equipment due to use of mechanical fittings would not be covered under the equipment limited warranty

-Install Liquid Line Filter Drier Indoor
+Install Liquid-Line Filter Drier Indoor